autobrr/autobrr.com/docs/getting-started/installation.md

 :::

-But if you don't run Swizzin you can of course still use it, with some setup.
+If you don't run Swizzin you can of course still use it, with some setup.
 Follow instructions below for recommended setup on a regular linux server.
-For `docker` check [docker setup](./docker/setup.md).
+For `docker` and `Windows` check [docker setup](./docker/setup) and [windows setup](./windows).

 ## Download package